-As winter wanes, hunters everywhere worry about deer finding quality nutrition before natural foods and agricultural crops become abundant.
+Hunters often wonder about deer finding quality nutrition before natural foods and agricultural crops become abundant in spring, and then later in the year when thoughts turn to natural browse and supplemental food plots.
 Here, courtesy of John J. Ozoga’s insights in Deer & Deer Hunting, is some insight into how the whitetail’s amazing digestive system adapts.

 Like other ruminants, whitetails possess a four-compartment stomach (rumen, reticulum, omassum and abomasum).
 This means they can meet their energy needs from nutrients consumed in food plus those synthesized by the microbial bacteria and protozoa that live in their rumen.